ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 ## Making the Playlist from Feature Space

-For example, lets say we want to make a playlist of similar songs to the song "Ivy" by Frank Ocean.
-"Ivy" is a very slow and mellow song where Frank reflects on a past relationship and his conflicting feelings.
+For example, lets say we want to make a playlist of similar songs to the song <span class="red">Ivy by Frank Ocean</span>.
+With a very slow and mellow mood, Frank reflects on a past relationship and his conflicting feelings.

 ![Frank Lyrics](https://zachheick.github.io/images/Project_Kojak_images/frank_ocean_lyrics.png){: .center-image }

-Lorem Ipsum.
+The Song2vec model's single hidden layer of 100 nodes puts the songs into feature space.

 ![100 Dimensions](https://zachheick.github.io/images/Project_Kojak_images/100_dimensional_space.png){: .center-image }

-Lorem Ipsum.
+As of now, the location of the songs in this space is based on lyrics *only*, where songs with similar lyrical themes appear closer to one another.
+Currently, the space is too large

 ![30 Dimensions](https://zachheick.github.io/images/Project_Kojak_images/30_dimensional_space.png){: .center-image }